Static Load Rating C0

 • Excessive operating temperature

-• Vibration stress and brinelling
+• Vibration stress and false brinelling

 • Very high impact loads (static overload)